-How to engage your stakeholders during development and dissemination
+How to engage your community partners during development and dissemination

 When developing the platform, it is important to gain feedback from those in the community who would be using the platform as well as those who could contribute content.
 This may include local school boards and post-secondary institutions, economic development, employment service providers, community service providers, and local employers.
-Having a wide variety of stakeholders contributing feedback during development will ensure that the content is appropriate and useful for many different audiences.
-Gathering feedback can be done through the creation of a working group, one on one consultations with stakeholders, or through a survey.
+Having a wide variety of community partners contributing feedback during development will ensure that the content is appropriate and useful for many different audiences.
+Gathering feedback can be done through the creation of a working group, one on one consultations with community partners, or through a survey.